PathwayAnalysisPlatform/PathwayMatcher_Dev/README.md

 ## Global Networks

 Networks files constructed using all the entities in PathwayMatcher are available [here](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/tree/master/resources/networks/all). `protein*` and `proteoform*` files correspond to the networks obtained using protein and proteoform matching, respectively.

+## Publication

+PathwayMatcher is described [here](https://doi.org/10.1101/375097), please use this reference to refer to the tool.
+The scripts used to generate the figures of the manuscript are available [here](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/tree/master/docs/figures/scripts).
+We welcome comments and questions on our manuscript, please do not hesitate to contact us via the [issue tracker](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/issues).

 ## Licence
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](https://github.com/PathwayAnalysisPlatform/PathwayMatcher/blob/master/LICENSE.txt)